Aulus Didius Gallus: Career

 According to Anthony Birley, Aulus Didius Gallus was considered a novus homo, "if not necessarily the first of his family to enter the senate."
 A proconsul of Cyprus, Aulus Didius Postumus, might be a close relative.

 His career up to 51 can be partly reconstructed from an inscription from Olympia.
-Didius is attested as quaestor in a senatus consultum dated to AD 19, that forbade Senators, eques, and their descendants from actively participating in gladiator games.
+Didius is attested as quaestor in a senatus consultum dated to 19 AD, that forbade Senators, eques, and their descendants from actively participating in gladiator games.
 Birley notes that if this inscription has been correctly restored, "he had the signal honour, for a new man, of being quaestor of Tiberius."
 Further, if he achieved this magistrate at the normal age of 25, Gallus would have been born around 8/7 BC.
 Record of his tenure as plebeian tribune and aedile are missing from the inscription, while the next magistracies whose record survive on the inscription are legate or assistant to the proconsul of Asia, and prefect of cavalry.
-Birley admits that while "it would be fruitless to speculate on the identity of the proconsul of Asia under whom Gallus served" he observes that during this period only two men were proconsuls when he could have been their legate: Marcus Aemilius Lepidus, ordinary consul AD 6, and Publius Petronius, consul 17, "making it probable that it was one of these two."
+Birley admits that while "it would be fruitless to speculate on the identity of the proconsul of Asia under whom Gallus served" he observes that during this period only two men were proconsuls when he could have been their legate: Marcus Aemilius Lepidus, ordinary consul 6 AD, and Publius Petronius, consul 17, "making it probable that it was one of these two."
 As for his commission as prefect of cavalry, while Birley notes it has been thought he held it during the invasion of Britain, he argues it is more likely Didius commanded the cavalry as part of a campaign in Thrace "for it would satisfactorily explain the choice of Gallus to command the Moesian army c.
 44-5."

 After these two magistracies, Didius was proconsul of Sicily, which fell during the reign of Tiberius; "given Tiberius' practice," Birley comments, his governorship of Sicily "may have lasted more than twelve months".
 Didius was curator aquarum (superintendent of aqueducts) from 38 to 49, consul in 39, and a member of the septemviri epulonum, one of the four most prestigious ancient Roman priesthoods.
 Birley notes the later "would have had special prominence at the Secular Games in AD 47."
 Didius received triumphal regalia as an imperial legate under Claudius, probably in Bosporus: Tacitus records that he commanded forces there that were withdrawn in 49.
 After this the sortition awarded him the post of proconsular governor of Asia, which Ronald Syme dates to 49/50.